freespace/SDHash/Readme.md

 Segment Metadata
 ================

-Segments store 512 bytes of data, less any used for metadata storage.

-All segments metadata:
+All segments but the first has the following metadata:

 	8 bit segment type:
 		0x00 = free segment